Hoeller McLaughlin PLLC | Fort Worth DWI Lawyer | Tarrant County DWI Attorneys

 4. HIGHLY RATED & AWARD WINNING DWI LAWYERS

-Our team has received over 200 5 star reviews on Google from our former clients.
+Our team has received over 250 5 star reviews on Google from our former clients.
 In addition, our team has been recognized for their outstanding performance in criminal law.
-Managing Partner Bryan Hoeller has been named a Texas Super Lawyer by Thomson Reuters for 2023.
-Lindsay Truly and Dustin Trammel were also both named Super Lawyers Rising Stars by Thomson Reuters for 2023.
-In addition to being Board Certified, Partner Colin McLaughlin was named a Top Criminal Lawyer in Fort Worth by Fort Worth Magazine for 2022.
+Managing Partner Bryan Hoeller has been named a Texas Super Lawyer by Thomson Reuters for 2023 and 2024.
+Lindsay Truly and Dustin Trammel were also both named Super Lawyers Rising Stars by Thomson Reuters for 2022, 2023, and 2024.
+In addition to being Board Certified, Partner Colin McLaughlin was named a Top Criminal Lawyer in Fort Worth by Fort Worth Magazine for 2022, 2023, and 2024.

 What Does Driving While Intoxicated (DWI) Mean in Texas?